 Sometimes I feel in this world of social media, where we are consuming information by the second, my Italian wishlist changes every day!
-I don’t know if that’s a good thing or a bad thing but there are far too many small towns, far too many places and far too many things to experience in the Bel Paese.
-And I’m not complaining 😉
+I don’t know if that’s a good thing or a bad thing but there are far too many small towns, far too many beautiful small towns in Italy.
+(I’m not complaining!!)

 5 Gorgeous Small Towns in Italy